DjangoGirls/organizer-manual/attendees/README.md

 # Attendees

 The main idea of Django Girls is to bring new people into technology.
-We are focusing in females, but it is totally fine to organize workshops without any gender requirement.
+We are focusing on females, but it is totally fine to organize workshops without any gender requirement.

 The tutorial is designed for total beginners, so no programming background is needed.
-Basically, any person with computer can do the tutorial.
+Basically, any person with computer can do it.

 However there are problems.
 If you organize something for free there is a chance that some people do not appear at all.
 They didn't invest any time or money, so it is easy for them to simply not come.
 That's why you should try to find people who really, really care.